-(We put the plates on before the ticking because that is when my husband was available to do it – I’d recommend getting all the painting done first!)
+We put the plates on before the white ticking because that is when my husband was available to do it.
+I’d recommend getting all the painting done first!

 Plastic spirals will happen as the countersink strips the plastic.
 You can tear these off and clean out the hole with your finger.

 We used 18 wood screws – 9 in each plate.
 We did the four corners first and one directly in the center of each plate.
 After testing it out, we added four more in the center of each side.
 This way when you pull up on a DUPLO piece, the board stays down instead of coming up.
-We decided not to paint the screw heads because we liked the industrial look the brass screws gave the table.
+We decided not to paint the screw heads but you could of course paint them to match the plates.

+Step Six: Add DUPLO storage.
 We added two bins to the shelf underneath to hold all of our DUPLOS.
+The bins are easy to slide out which is perfect for little ones.
 The table is now finished and ready to be played with!
 This was such a fun gift to surprise my son with and it has been getting SO much use!